The Hottest Medical Technologies in 2022

 8. Smarter Pacemakers

 The artificial pacemaker, which dates back over 100 years, is still a critical piece of medical technology: over a million patients use them.
-By delivering electrical impulses to heart muscle chambers, they can prevent or correct life-threatening heart arrhythmias.
+They can prevent or correct life-threatening heart arrhythmias by delivering electrical impulses to heart muscle chambers.
 Remotely monitoring these devices is an essential part of their functionality.
-Traditionally, that monitoring has been far from optimal, relying on complex interfaces that the patient may not fully understand.
+Traditionally, that monitoring has been far from optimal, relying on complex interfaces that the patient may need to fully understand.

 9. A Lab on a Chip

-Researchers say that the test could be modified to detect other infections, too, by recalibrating the CRISPR enzyme for a different genetic marker.
-As the Covid-19 pandemic taught the world, testing is the first step in combating infectious disease.
+Researchers say that the test could also be modified to detect other infections by recalibrating the CRISPR enzyme for a different genetic marker.
+As the Covid-19 pandemic taught the world, testing is the first step in combating infectious diseases.
 With a lab on a chip, that testing can be done quickly, safely, cheaply, and more efficiently.

 10. Wearables With a Purpose

-Fitness trackers have been on the rise for years: FitBit shipped 9.9 million of its wearable devices in 2019.
+Fitness trackers have been rising for years: FitBit shipped 9.9 million of its wearable devices in 2019.
 But the next trend in wearables for medical technology is more specific.
 For diabetes patients, wearable continuous glucose monitors (CGMs) are set to become the new normal.

 Wearable CGMs remove the need for intermittent glucose testing and instead keep track of one’s blood sugar levels in real time.
 This allows users to see the immediate impacts of food and exercise, and shape their lifestyles accordingly.
 It can also catch cases of hyperglycemia immediately.
 Medical technology companies are jumping in with two feet: Dexcom, a CGM developer, had revenue of $1.9 billion in 2020 and expects a 15 to 20 percent jump in 2021.